Kareem-kb/Booking-System/README.md

 C) Partner
+1- create the navBar.
-1- create the product page adding.
+2- create the product page adding.
 2- create the data schema for it.
 3- creat the product details page.